yasirakhlaque/Projects/README.md

 # Projects
-This repository contains all the projects made by me only basicly practice and progress .
+This repository contains all the projects made by me.
+They are just for the practice purpose.

 Adding new projects every week